About SHARP Lab

 Maria Chiara Giorda, University of Roma Tre

-is an Associate Professor of History of Religions at Roma Tre University in Rome.
+is a full professor of History of Religions at the Department of Humanities at Roma Tre University.
 Her research interests are: History of Monasticism, Geography of Religions, Shared Religious Places, and Religious Diversity in Public Spaces.
+She is the coordinator of the Scientific Committee of the Benvenuti in Italia Foundation and, since 2015, has participated in and coordinated national and international research groups.

 Giulia Massenz, Polytechnic of Turin